Whole-mount Confocal Microscopy for Adult Ear Skin: A Model System to Study Neuro-vascular Branching Morphogenesis and Immune Cell Distribution.

 Earle A. Chiles Research Institute

 Yamazaki, Tomoko; Li, Wenling; and Mukouyama, Yoh-Suke, "Whole-mount Confocal Microscopy for Adult Ear Skin: A Model System to Study Neuro-vascular Branching Morphogenesis and Immune Cell Distribution."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 554.